FBI investigating Trump rally attack as potential act of domestic terrorism

 Yet many Republicans quickly blamed the violence on Biden and his allies, arguing that sustained attacks on Trump as a threat to democracy have created a toxic environment.

-It's not clear yet whether Biden will be forced to recalibrate a campaign that's largely focused on Trump as a threat to democracy.
+It's unclear whether Biden will be forced to recalibrate a campaign largely focused on Trump as a threat to democracy.
 It is a situation the U.S. has not seen since Teddy Roosevelt was shot a month before the election in 1912 while campaigning to regain the White House as a third-party candidate.

 A rally disrupted by gunfire